 Comment #96.
 Section 3.2.2.
 Please provide clarifying edits to ensure it is clear that the activities specified in section 3.2.2 constitute the MMP for this variance.
 To reduce confusion, please refer to facility-specific information that will be provided once a facility qualifies for the variance as implementation of the MMP.

 Response.
-DEQ has made clarifying edits to supporting documentation accordingly.
+DEQ has made clarifications to the supporting documentation accordingly.

 Comment #97.
 Section 3.2.3.
 Include a discussion of what can be remedied by the state and the dischargers covered by the variance.
 Describe reasons why the reductions achievable through the MMP are those that can be remedied within the 20-year term of the variance.